tosyama/palan/HACKING.md

 -----------------
 The type information are stored in `PlnVarType` instance.
 The member `typeinf` has basic infomation.
 It has type name and compatibe information.
-To check compatibe of between types, use `canConvFrom()` method.
+To check compatibility of between types, use `canCopyFrom()` method.
 The method used to decide calling function by checking arguments type in `PlnBlock`.

 The member `mode` has additional information of the data on the context.
 It consist of 3 characters and each charactor indicates access right, identity and allocation.